 Since then, Kubernetes has taken the container world by storm, becoming the de facto standard for container orchestration, leaving Docker Swarm and Apache Mesos far behind.
 Google eventually donated the project to the CNCF, while remaining its largest contributor, although companies such as Microsoft, Intel, and Red Hat also contribute and develop their own Kubernetes distributions.

 Discover the Dynatrace interactive product tour to explore Kubernetes observability.
 Dynatrace automatically discovers and maps workloads, containers, pods, and nodes in real time.

 To understand how Kubernetes works and how to best use it, it’s good to understand the motivations behind its design.

-Kubernetes manages its resources in a declarative way, which means you specify the desired state and Kubernetes will continuously reconcile the actual state with the desired state.
-This frees you from having to tell it what to do or how to do it (the imperative way), so you can spend your time doing other things.
+Kubernetes manages its resources in a declarative way, which means you specify the desired state, and Kubernetes will continuously reconcile the actual state with the desired state.
+This frees you from telling it what to do or how to do it (the imperative way), so you can spend time doing other things.

 Immutable means unchangeable.
 In the Kubernetes context, that means if you need to make a change to a container workload, you create a new version (image) of it.
-Deployments are then executed by provisioning based on validated version-controlled images, so they are more consistent and reliable.
+Deployments are then executed by provisioning based on validated version-controlled images so they’re more consistent and reliable.